4 Ways to Level Up Your LinkedIn Profile

 If you arrive at coding bootcamp with no prior programming experience, you may feel like the odds are stacked against you when it comes to procuring a job in the industry.

 This is where our Career Success team comes in handy.
-At Fullstack Academy and the Grace Hopper Program, this powerhouse of amazing humans focuses exclusively on preparing you to land a job in the industry.
+At Fullstack Academy, this powerhouse of amazing humans focuses exclusively on preparing you to land a job in the industry.
 They work with you to polish your resume, make sure your LinkedIn is attention-grabbing, and much more.

 Want some insider tips on how to enhance your LinkedIn profile?
 Here are some of our most surefire strategies for helping students stand out among the crowd.